sanecito/Cracking-Capture-the-Flag/Cracks/Tools/GetEnvAddr/README.md

-##Shellcode Details:
+##GetEnvAddr Details:

 This code was taken from Jon Erickson's Hacking: The Art of Exploitation, 1st Ed.
-I have found it extremely useful for attacks involved in storing shellcode in an environment variable in a attack where a NOP sled is not viable or for a dtors based attack.
+I have found it extremely useful for attacks involved in storing shellcode in an environment variable in an attack where a NOP sled is not viable or for a dtors based attack.

 ###How to utilize it: